 What difference has BLOOM made in readers' lives?

 Many parents speak about how our stories have taught them to reflect on what’s truly important in their child’s life.
 I’ve also heard about families who’ve learned something practical that changed their child’s life.
 Here’s one reader’s comment: “I feed my daughter in what most healthcare professionals consider an unconventional way because of a family story I read in BLOOM before my daughter’s g-tube surgery.
-That story opened my eyes to a feeding option [blended real food as opposed to formula] that I didn’t know existed.”
+That story opened my eyes to a feeding option [blended] that I didn't know existed.”

 What are some of your favourite parenting blogs and resources?